+A. National Level

+- Frequency Quarterly; however, by mutual agreement additional meetings may be held. - 2.
+Attendees The national representatives of the Union and Employer's designated representatives. - 3.
+Agenda Items Items of national concern such as

+Human Rights, Mech. and Tech., Subcontracting, Safety and Health, Jurisdiction, and other labor-management subjects.

+4. Such meetings may be held via teleconference or any other available electronic communication.

+B. Area Level

+- Frequency Semiannually; however, by mutual agreement additional or less frequent meetings may be held. - 2.
+Attendees The area representatives of the Union and Employer's designated representatives. - Agenda Items Items of area concern which affect more than one office, such as Safety and Health, Human Rights, and other labor-management subjects. - 4.
+Such meetings may be held via teleconference or any other available electronic communication.

+C. District Level

-- a.
-National Level - 1.
-Frequency- Quarterly; however, by mutual agreement additional meetings may be held. - 2.
-Attendees-The national representatives of the Union and Employer's designated representatives. - Agenda Items-Items of national concern such as Human Rights, Mech. and Tech., Subcontracting, Safety and Health, Jurisdiction, and other labor-management subjects. - 4.
-Such meetings may be held via teleconference or any other available electronic communication. - b.
-Area Level - 1.
-Frequency-Semiannually; however, by mutual agreement additional or less frequent meetings may be held. - 2.
-Attendees-The area representatives of the Union and Employer's representatives. - Agenda Items-Items of area concern which affect more than one office, such as Safety and Health, Human Rights, and other labor-management subjects. - 4.
-Such meetings may be held via teleconference or any other available electronic communication. - c.
-District Level - 1.
-Frequency-Semiannually; however, by mutual agreement additional or less frequent meetings may be held. - Attendees-The representatives of the Union (District Representative and/or Assistant District Representatives) and designated Employer's representatives. - 3.
-Agenda Items-Items of district-wide concern which affect more than one office, such as Safety and Health, Human Rights, and other labor-management subjects. - 4.
-Such meetings may be held via teleconference or any other available electronic communication. - d.
-Local Level - 1.
-Frequency-Quarterly; unless in an office having few carriers where the day-to-day relationship would render a meeting unprofitable.
-Meetings need not be held if mutually agreeable by both parties.
+- Frequency Semiannually; however, by mutual agreement additional or less frequent meetings may be held. - Attendees The representatives of the Union (District Representative and/or Assistant District Representative(s)) and Employer's designated representatives. - Agenda Items-Items of district-wide concern which affect more than one office, such as Safety and Health, Human Rights, and other labor-management subjects. - Such meetings may be held via teleconference or any other available electronic communication.

+D. Local Level

-- 2. Attendees The local steward and Employer's representative(s). - Agenda Items-Items of local office concern such as Safety and Health and other labor-management subjects. - 4.
-The meeting shall be on official time, and the local steward shall be granted administrative leave or auxiliary assistance or accumulate the actual time required and be granted a day of administrative leave when eight (8) hours have been accumulated.
+- Frequency Quarterly; unless in an office having few carriers where the day-to-day relationship would render a meeting unprofitable.
+Meetings need not be held if mutually agreeable by both parties. - Attendees The local steward and Employer's representative(s). - Agenda Items Items of local office concern such as Safety and Health and other labor-management subjects.

+4. The meeting shall be on official time, and the local steward shall be granted administrative leave or auxiliary assistance or accumulate the actual time required and be granted a day of administrative leave when eight (8) hours have been accumulated.